Gig Harbor, Washington: 2000 census

-Of the 2,880 households, 25.1% had children under the age of 18 living with them, 50.0% were married couples]living together, 9.0% had a female householder with no husband present, and 38.7% were not families.
+Of the 2,880 households, 25.1% had children under the age of 18 living with them, 50.0% were married couples living together, 9.0% had a female householder with no husband present, and 38.7% were not families.
 Around 33.2% of all households were made up of individuals, and 16.4% had someone living alone who was 65 years of age or older.
 The average household size was 2.16 and the average family size was 2.75.

 In the city, the population was distributed as 20.3% under the age of 18, 7.1% from 18 to 24, 23.5% from 25 to 44, 25.7% from 45 to 64, and 23.4% who were 65 years of age or older.
 The median age was 45 years.
 For every 100 females, there were 83.4 males.
 For every 100 females age 18 and over, there were 78.9 males.

 The median income for a household in the city was $43,456, and for a family was $57,587.
 Males had a median income of $46,250 versus $28,487 for females.
 The per capita income for the city was $28,318.
 About 3.5% of families and 5.9% of the population were below the poverty line, including 7.8% of those under the age of 18 and 4.1% of those ages 65 or older.

+Parks and recreation

+The 8.5 acre Tubby's Trail Dog Park in Gig Harbor near the Tacoma Narrows Bridge was opened in October 2014.
+The site is named in memory of a three-legged Black cocker spaniel who died during the bridge collapse of "Galloping Gertie" in 1940.

 Government

-At the state level, Gig Harbor is part of the 26th Legislative District - which runs from the Tacoma Narrows in the south to Bremerton in the north.
-It is represented in the Washington State Legislature by Senator Emily Randall (D - Bremerton), Representative Jesse Young (R - Gig Harbor) and Representative Michelle Caldier (R - Port Orchard).

-At the House of Representatives, Gig Harbor is part of Washington's 6th Congressional District and is represented by Congressman Derek Kilmer.
-Gig Harbor is represented in the United States Senate by Patty Murray and Maria Cantwell.
+At the state level, Gig Harbor is part of the 26th legislative district, which encompasses all of peninsular Pierce County and southeastern Kitsap County, including Bremerton and Port Orchard.
+It is represented in the Washington State Legislature by senator Deborah Krishnadasan and representatives Adison Richards and Michelle Caldier.
+At the federal level, Gig Harbor is part of the 6th congressional district and is represented by representative Emily Randall.

 Education

 The Peninsula School District is the district covering the city of Gig Harbor and the peninsula.
-Tacoma Community College opened a satellite campus in Gig Harbor in 1992, and also operates a branch serving Washington Corrections Center for Women, also in Gig Harbor.
+It has three high schools: Gig Harbor High School, Peninsula High School, and Henderson Bay Alternative High School.
+Tacoma Community College opened a satellite campus in Gig Harbor in 1992, and operates a branch serving Washington Corrections Center for Women, also in Gig Harbor.